 In the continuation of this blog, it's time to get insights into comments posted by viewers on particular videos/channels.
-Once you extract the comments from the YouTube either of particular videos or videos with a particular category or it can be a channel, then they can be further analyzed by using likes/dislikes on every particular comment, sentiment analysis of comments.
+Once you extract the comments from YouTube either of particular videos or videos with a particular category or it can be a channel, then they can be further analyzed by using likes/dislikes on every particular comment, sentiment analysis of comments.

 All this will be helpful in getting how people are reacting to the channel/videos and can predict community acceptance by analyzing the comments.
-If you want to go deeper then you can also find the relation between comments and views and can also make estimations of people engagements on your videos.
+If you want to go deeper then you can also find the relation between comments and views and can also make estimations of people's engagements on your videos.

 Anaconda or GoogleColab: If you want to use your local machine then install Anaconda on the local machine and start Jupyter Notebook there.
 Or else you can use Google Colab just to save your time in installation and memory usage on a local machine as it runs on the cloud and provides GPU.

 The last blog covered the activation of YouTube API from the Google console.
 If you have missed that then read that for API generation.
 The difference is that it includes only the activation of API without setting up the OAuth 2.0 consent screen.

 It is used for authentication and authorization while using APIs to make some changes on the channel, i.e. to reply to some comment or deletion/insertion of video to Youtube directly using code.